biqqles/dataclassy/README.md

 from dataclassy import dataclass
 ```

-Otherwise, read on to learn the similarities and differences between the two modules. dataclassy does not seek to be a "clone" of dataclasses, but rather an alternative implementation of the concept that still remains familiar for those acquainted with the module in the standard library.
+This being said, there *are* differences.  dataclassy does not try to be a "clone" of dataclasses, but rather an alternative, feature-complete implementation of the concept that still remains familiar for those acquainted with the module in the standard library.
+Minimalism takes precedence over compatibility.

+Read on to learn the similarities and differences between the two modules.

 #### Similarities
-dataclassy's `dataclass` decorator takes all of the same arguments as dataclasses' (with the exception of `order` and `unsafe_hash` which are awaiting implementation), plus its own, and should therefore be a drop-in replacement.
+dataclassy's `dataclass` decorator takes all of the same arguments (plus its own) as dataclasses' (with the exception of `unsafe_hash` which is awaiting implementation) and should therefore be a drop-in replacement.

 dataclassy also implements all dataclasses' [functions](#functions): `is_dataclass`, `fields`, `replace`, `make_dataclass`, `asdict` and `astuple` (the last two are aliased from `as_dict` and `as_tuple` respectively).